 Yet there's still one medium that remains unaffected by these laws: video games.
-They fail to recognise these customs, instead favouring design over logic.
+They fail to recognize these customs, instead favoring design over logic.
 As a result of this, games continue to provide us with a simpler collection of instructions, usually entirely unrepresentative of the complexities of real-world interactions.

-In these virtual worlds, you can often date whoever you like, even a different species if you so desire.
+In these virtual worlds, you can often date whomever you like, even a different species if you so desire.
 Nurturing a budding romance is also significantly easier, being initiated by button presses and skill levels rather than your appearance or personality.
-This incredible freedom from the very real world of dating, and everything that follows, is one of the medium's biggest strengths; but it has also given gaming a peculiar reputation when it comes to representing relationships.
+This incredible freedom from the very real world of dating, and everything that follows, is one of the medium's biggest strengths.
+But it has also given gaming a peculiar reputation when it comes to representing relationships.

 Released internationally in 2014, Hatoful Boyfriend is a title that clearly dismisses real world logic for its own specific set of rules.
 Putting you in control of the only human attending a prestigious school for birds, it humorously proposes a fictional reality where romantic love is actively encouraged across different species.

 Hatoful Boyfriend's strange premise was one of its unique selling points, and the idea played a huge part in the game's marketing and promotion.
 Through its absurd story and witty dialogue,Hatoful Boyfriend supplies players with a welcome respite from their own hectic love lives.

 Article continues after the video below

 It's not the only video game to do this either.
 The dating sim Jurassic Heart grants players the rare opportunity to become involved with a T-Rex, while Knights of the Old Republic and Mass Effect let you flirt (and more) with aliens.
 All of these titles clearly take artistic license to entertain and amuse their audience.
 They also contribute to the idea that video games are anomalous when depicting relationships.